nainemom/viska/Readme.md

 ## Details

-**Viska** (means `whisper` in swedish and also `everything` in lithuanian) is an anonymous chat service created using nodejs/socket.io (backend) and webpack/vue (client).
+**Viska** (meaning `whisper` in swedish and `everything` in lithuanian) is an anonymous chat service created using nodejs/socket.io (backend) and webpack/vue (client).

-## What is This?
-What's the Difference to Hazy?
+## What Is It?
+How Is It Different Than Hazy?
-Well, **Hazy** is a commenting service that users can have their own space and ask others to answer their questions/polls anonymously.
-There is no thread for received comments and basicly the receiver can only looks at received data or just put a reply to those.
-But in other hand, **Viska** is a chat service.
-The anonymous part is still exists, but the receiver and sender can chat to each other.
-Unlike **Hazy**, all of the users are anonymous in **Viska** and there is no Database to keep conversations or usernames.
+Well, **Hazy** is a commenting service where users have their own space and ask others to answer their questions or polls anonymously.
+There is no thread for received comments and basicly the receiver can only look at the received data or just reply to them.
+But on the other hand, **Viska** is a chat service.
+The anonymous part still exists, but the receiver and the sender can chat with each other.
+Unlike **Hazy**, all the users are anonymous in **Viska** and there is no database to keep the conversations or the usernames.

-## How Auth System Works?
+## How Does the Authentication System Work?
-Basicaly all of the user accounts on system are based on hash.
-You'll send a string (manual passprase or device id) to server and server will gives you a hash based on that.
-The mentioned hash will be your username and you can send/receive message by that.
-If anyone wants to access to your account, he should generate that hash again that it's not possible easily.
+Basicaly, all of the user accounts in the system are based on a hash.
+You'll send a string (manual passphrase or device id) to the server and get its hash string back.
+This hash will be your username and you can send and receive messages through it.
+If anyone wants to access your account, they should generate the same hash again which it's not possible easily.

-## How Conversations History Works?
+## How Does the Conversation History Work?
-This is simple and useful feature created for **PID** accounts.
-As I said before, There is no Database to keep conversations or users data.
-So any sent/received messages will be save to your browser storage till you manually logout.
+This is a simple and useful feature created for **PID** accounts.
+As mentioned before, there is no database for keeping the conversations or user data.
+So every messages will be stored on your browser untill you manually logout.

-## What's the Difference Between DID and PID Accounts?
+## What's the Difference between DID and PID Accounts?
-**DID** users are temporary/automatic.
-Each time you open the app, you will get a random id automaticly.
-So basically you are a ghost. **PID** id's will generate based on your entered passprase and you can have same id by entering the passprase again.
-So **PID** is good for people who wants to have a static address and share it to other social networks and ask others to talk for example.
+**DID** users are temporary and automatically generated.
+Each time you open the app, you will get a random id and in essence you are a ghost. **PID** id's will be generated based on your entered passphrase and you can have the same id by entering that same passphrase again.
+So **PID** is good for people who want to have a static address and share it with others for example on social networks and ask others to talk.

 ## Is My Activity Trackable?
 In a one word, NO. But still you have to be carefull to be anonymous.
 So: